Updated on 2026/08/17

 Research History

-• Tokyo Institute of Technology Institute for Liberal Arts Professor
+• Institute of Science Tokyo Institute for Liberal Arts Professor

 2024.6